-In the same file, we will proceed by removing # and enabling the write_enable:
+In the same file, we will remove # (uncomment) and make sure we enable the write_enable.

 . . . chroot_local_user=YES . . .

-A few new values will also need to be added by hand.
-You may simply paste them at the bottom of the file.
-Firstly, a user_sub_token will be added into the local_root directory path.
-This will allow the configuration to work with the current user and any other users that are subsequently added:
+- There are a few new values that you should also add to the bottom of the file.
+The first one is user_sub_token in the local_root directory path.
+It will allow the configuration to work with the current user or any other users that are subsequently added:

-To ensure that substantial amount of connections are available, we will limit the number of ports used in the configuration file:
+- To ensure that a substantial amount of connections are available, we will limit the number of ports the configuration file:

-In this tutorial, we plan to allow access on a case by case basis so let’s set the configuration up in a way that access only gets granted to users that have explicitly been added to a list:
+- In this tutorial, we intend to allow access on a case by case basis.
+Therefore, we’ll set the configuration to grant access only to users that you have explicitly added to the list:

 userlist_enable=YES userlist_file=/etc/vsftpd.userlist userlist_deny=NO

-The userlist_deny flag is responsible for toggling the logic; when set to “NO”, only those users specified on the list will be allowed access.
-Once done, click CTRL+X and confirm the file changes.
+When you set userlist_deny flag to NO, only specified users will be allowed access.
+Once done, click CTRL+X followed by Y to save it, then Enter to confirm the file changes.

-Lastly, we will proceed with the creation and addition of our user to the file:
+- Lastly, we will create a user list and add a user to the file:

 Verify that the user is indeed active by running the following command:

-The output should be “alex” as shown in this screenshot:
+The output should be “hostinger” as shown in this screenshot:

 sudo systemctl restart vsftpd

-By default, FTP doesn’t do any data encryption, so we will be using TTL/SSL to make things safer.
-As a first step, we need to create the SSL certificate and use it to secure the Ubuntu FTP server.
-To start, use the following command:
+- By default, FTP doesn’t encrypt data, so we will be using SSL/TLS certificate to secure data transfer.
+The first step is we need to create the SSL certificate for the Ubuntu FTP server.

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/vsftpd.pem -out /etc/ssl/private/vsftpd.pem